 You Won’t Have as Much Time to Enjoy Recreational Activities

 Life after a DUI in California also involves attending mandatory DUI classes and you may be required to attend AA meetings.
 If your blood alcohol level was particularly high, you will need to take more classes and you may be required to perform community service such as picking up trash on the side of the freeway.
 If you had an extremely high blood alcohol level, you may have to attend residential alcohol treatment.

 Life After a DUI in California Will Probably be Pretty Budget

 Aside from the court fines and legal fees, you will also have to pay for your DUI classes, alcohol counseling and more.
 When you get your license back, you’ll be paying much higher insurance premiums since you will have to get an SR-22 policy and you may have to pay to install and maintain an ignition interlock device as well.
-Of course, before that, you’ll either have to rely on friends and family members to give you rides or pay to use public transportation or taxis every time you need to go somewhere.
+Of course, before that, you’ll either have to rely on friends and family members to give you rides or pay to use public transportation, Ubers or taxis every time you need to go somewhere.
 This could even impact your ability to get to work and end up costing you your job, making you even more broke.

-- You’ll have to follow your probation.
 While the probation for drunk driving is not as restrictive as the probation period for most crimes, you’ll still have to follow the rules.
 This means you cannot have any alcohol in your system while driving or you could lose your license and be charged with violating probation.

 Creative Commons Image by David Sledge